 - a.
 THERE IS A BALANCE REMAINING AFTER THE DEDUCTION OF APPLICABLE CHARGES; AND - b.
-YOU PROVIDE US WITH A WRITTEN STATEMENT OF FORWARDING ADDRESS OR COME TO THE LANDLORD OFFICE IN PERSON AT THE END OF 30 DAYS TO COLLECT THE SECURITY DEPOSIT. - 2) IF YOU ARE ELIGIBLE FOR A REFUND THE LANDLORD WILL REFUND THE AMOUNT OF THE SECURITY DEPOSIT LESS ANY AMOUNT NEEDED TO PAY THE COST OF:
+YOU PROVIDE US WITH A WRITTEN STATEMENT OF FORWARDING ADDRESS OR COME TO THE LANDLORD OFFICE IN PERSON AT THE END OF 30 DAYS TO COLLECT THE SECURITY DEPOSIT. - 2) IF YOU ARE ELIGIBLE FOR A REFUND THE LANDLORD WILL REFUND THE AMOUNT OF THE SECURITY DEPOSIT LESS ANY AMOUNT NEEDED TO PAY THE COST OF: - a.
+UNPAID RENT TO INCLUDE UP TO 30 DAYS' RENT IF 30 DAYS' NOTICE OF LEASE TERMINATION IS NOT GIVEN BY YOU: - b.

-- b.
 MAINTENANCE AND REPAIR CHARGES FOR INTENTIONAL OR NEGLIGENT AND DAMAGES TO THE LEASED PREMISES THAT ARE NOT DUE TO NORMAL WEAR AND TEAR FOR INTENTIONAL OR NEGLIGENT DAMAGES TO THE LEASED PREMISES/PROPERTY; - c.
-CHARGES FOR LATE PAYMENT OF RENT AND RETURNED CHECKS; - d.
+CHARGES FOR LATE PAYMENT OF RENT AND RETÚRNED CHECKS; - d.
 CHARGES FOR UNRETURNED KEYS; - e.
-CLEANING CHARGES; AND f.
-ANY OTHER UNPAID CHARGES PROVIDED FOR IN THIS LEASE (ATTORNEY'S FEES, COURT COSTS, NON-ROUTINE CLEANING, SMOKE DETECTOR BATTERIES, ETC.)

-- 3) THE LANDLORD WILL MAIL YOUR SECURITY DEPOSIT REFUND (LESS ANY DEDUCTIONS) AND AN ITEMIZED ACCOUNTING OF ANY DEDUCTIONS NO LATER THAN 30 DAYS AFTER YOU VACATE, SURRENDER, OR ABANDON THE LEASED PREMISES/PROPERTY, UNLESS THE LAW PROVIDES OTHERWISE OR YOU HAVE COMPLIED WITH PARAGRAPH 23(A) ABOVE. - B. Surrender.
-You surrender the Leased Premises/Property on the date of or the earlier of the following: - 1) All keys have been turned in and Rent is paid; or

-2) Your move-out date has passed and, in Our reasonable judgment, no resident or occupant is living in the Leased Premises/Property.

-- C. Abandonment.
+CLEANING CHARGES; AND - f.
+ANY OTHER UNPAID CHARGES PROVIDED FOR IN THIS LEASE (ATTORNEY'S FEES, COURT COSTS, NON-ROUTINE CLEANING, SMOKE DETECTOR BATTERIES, ETC.) - 3) THE LANDLORD WILL MAIL YOUR SECURITY DEPOSIT REFUND (LESS ANY DEDUCTIONS) AND AN ITEMIZED ACCOUNTING OF ANY DEDUCTIONS NO LATER THAN 30 DAYS AFTER YOU VACATE, SURRENDER, OR ABANDON THE LEASED PREMISES/PROPERTY, UNLESS THE LAW PROVIDES OTHERWISE OR YOU HAVE COMPLIED WITH PARAGRAPH 23(A) ABOVE. - B. Surrender.
+You surrender the Leased Premises/Property on the date of or the earlier of the following: - 1) All keys have been turned in and Rent is paid; or - 2) Your move-out date has passed and, in Our reasonable judgment, no resident or occupant is living in the Leased Premises/Property. - C. Abandonment.
 Abandonment terminates this Lease and ends your right of possession for all purposes.
-You "abandon" the Leased Premises/Property when, in reasonable judgment of the Landlord of the Leased Premises/Property: - You and all Household Members are absent from the Leased Premises/Property for fourteen (14) consecutive days without prior notice to Us; - 2) Clothes, furniture and personal belongings have been substantially removed from the Leased Premises/Property, in Our reasonable judgment; - No one has been in the Leased Premises/Property for five (5) consecutive days while the Rent or any other charges are due and unpaid;
+You "abandon" the Leased Premises/Property when, in reasonable judgment of the Landlord of the Leased Premises/Property: - 1) You and all Household Members are absent from the Leased Premises/Property for fourteen (14) consecutive days without prior notice to Us; - 2) Clothes, furniture and personal belongings have been substantially removed from the Leased Premises/Property, in Our reasonable judgment; - 3) No one has been in the Leased Premises/Property for five (5) consecutive days while the Rent or any other charges are due and unpaid;